 - public pools or bathrooms

-- an infected animal
+- an animal that has a fungal infection

-- an unwashed floor, clothes, or children’s toys
+- unwashed floors, clothes, or children’s toys

 Because fungus spreads from contact, people who walk around barefoot are more likely to pick up a fungal infection on their feet.